lemonad/ui-for-infants/docs/_posts/2018-05-25-ios-opencv-cidetector-vision.md

 ---
-title:   "OpenCV, CIDetector, or Vision for eye detection"
+title:   "OpenCV, DLib, CIDetector, or Vision for eye detection"
 date:    2018-05-25 23:14:49
 excerpt: "Trying the new Vision library in iOS 11."
+published: false
 ---

 When it comes to iOS face feature detection, there are several options and